Manya-Technologies/qgis-qt-mapviewer-demo/README.md

 nmake   (or mingw32-make)
 qgis-qt-mapviewer-demo.exe

----

 📂 Sample Shapefile
-Place your sample shapefile (e.g., Borders.shp, .dbf, .shx) inside the resources/ directory or adjust the layer path in main.cpp.
+Place your sample shapefile (e.g., Borders.shp, .dbf, .shx) inside the resources/ directory, or update the layer path in main.cpp.

----

 🧾 License
 This project is licensed under the MIT License.
-See the LICENSE file for more info.
+See the LICENSE file for more details.

----

 💬 Contact
 Manya Technologies
 🌐 https://manyatechnologies.com
 📧 business@manyatechnologies.com